Kentucky Payroll Tax Registration

 2. Configure Payroll with Unemployment Insurance Information

-Add your employer account number and Unemployment Insurance contribution rate to your payroll provider.
+Add your employer account number and Unemployment Insurance contribution rate (or reimbursable status) to your payroll provider.

 Review your compliance risks, free.